edvin/tornadofx-guide/part2/Workspaces.md

 ### Tabbed Views

-You may at one point dock a View containing a TabPane inside of a Workspace, and then add tabs which represents further UIComponents.
-You can quite easily proxy the savable, refreshable and deletable state and actions from the Workspace onto the View represented by the currently active Tab.
+You may at one point dock a View containing a `TabPane` inside of a `Workspace`, and then add tabs which represents further UIComponents.
+You can quite easily proxy the savable, refreshable and deletable state and actions from the `Workspace` onto the `View` represented by the currently active Tab.
 Consider a Customer Editor which has tabs for editing customer data, and one for editing contacts for that customer.
 Whenever the user selects one of the tabs, the buttons in the Workspace should interact with the state and actions from the selected tab view.

 ```kotlin
 class CustomerEditor : View("Customer Editor") {